 Is a caravan of immigrants heading to the US border?
 What to know about the annual event

 The caravan, an annual event, is made up mostly of migrants from Honduras and Central America.
-Some hope to seek asylum in Mexico; others might be bound for the U.S., according to organizers.
+Some hoped to seek asylum in Mexico; others might be bound for the U.S., according to organizers.

 Here’s what you need to know about the migrants and what they seek.